MichaelCurrin/next-quickstart/docs/deploy.md

 ## Build app

-Build the app for production to the `.next` directory.
+Build the app for production.

 ```sh
 $ npm run build
 ```

+That outputs to the `.next` directory.

 ### Preview

-Preview the prod build with a dev server.
-This supports hybrid pages, serving both statically generated and server-side rendered pages.
+Preview output from above with a dev server.
+This mode supports hybrid pages - serving both statically-generated and server-side rendered pages.

 ```sh
 $ npm start
 ```

-Or simply run this to handle both of the above.
+Or run this to handle both the build and preview steps together.

 ```sh
 $ npm run serve:prod